pedaret973/player-gpt/README.md

 note:

-the ai is not stable for some of the game because it cant move the camera
+the bot is not stable for some game because it might not be able to move the camera

+I WILL NOT BE REPONSABLE FOR ANYTHING WITH THE BOT